YOUR STORY BEGINS WITH A MILESTONE

 Aconcagua Provincial Park is located approximately 180 km west of the city of Mendoza, entirely within Argentine territory.

-The ascent of Mount Aconcagua (6,962 m) via Route 306 is not technical, but it does require excellent physical condition and, above all, appropriate equipment for the extremely low temperatures that characterize the roof of the Americas.
-Embarking on an expedition to this legendary mountain is much more than trying to reach the highest peak: It means becoming part of the community of mountaineers from around the world who live together at the Base Camps.
-It means discovering the trails of the Andean valleys and their wild nature.
-It means experiencing the atmosphere of high altitudes, with their incredible reliefs and colors.
+The ascent of Aconcagua (6,962 meters) via Route 306 is not technical, but it requires excellent physical condition and, above all, appropriate equipment for the extremely low temperatures that characterize the roof of the Americas.
+Undertaking an expedition to this legendary mountain is much more than trying to reach the highest summit: It is becoming part of the community of mountaineers from all over the world who live together at Base Camps.
+It is discovering the trails of the Andean valleys and their wild nature.
+It is experiencing the atmosphere of high altitudes, with its incredible landscapes and colors.

 Program: